maciejkula/hugo-blog/content/post/recommender-in-rust-part-1.md

     // the operation completed successfully, we get
     // the result instead.
     let file = File::create(destination)?;

+    // We need the `mut` annotation, because
-    let mut writer = BufWriter::new(file);
+    // we're mutating (writing to) the writer. let mut writer = BufWriter::new(file);

     let mut response = reqwest::get(url)?;